Deepal Shaw

-Deepal Shaw is an Indian actress, singer and model who has worked in Bollywood movies.
-She was born in Mumbai on 22 Feb 1988.
+Deepal Shaw is an Indian actress, and model who has worked in Bollywood movies.

 Early life

 Shaw attended St. Xavier's College, where she pursued a BA in Psychology.

 Career

 Career as a model

 Shaw began her career as a model, taking part in the 2004 Miss India beauty pageant, advancing to the final round.

 Film career

-In December 2005, she finished filming on her second venture, Karma, Confessions and Holi, directed by Manish Gupta.
+In December 2005, she finished filming on her second venture, Karma Aur Holi, directed by Manish Gupta.
 The international, English-language film stars Sushmita Sen, Randeep Hooda, and Naomi Campbell, and released in 2009.
 The film received overwhelming negative reviews from critics.

-Deepal Shaw is known for her character 'Annie' in movie 'Kalyug' in 2005, 'Melvyna' in movie 'Runway' in 2009, as 'Naina Roy' in movie 'A Wednesday' in 2008, as 'Suman' in movie 'Saheb Biwi Aur Gangster' in 2011.
-Recently in 2021, she featured in movie 'Murder at Teesri Manzil 302'.
+Deepal Shaw is known for her character 'Annie' in movie Kalyug in 2005, 'Melvyna' in movie Runway in 2009, as 'Naina Roy' in movie A Wednesday! in 2008, as 'Suman' in movie Saheb Biwi Aur Gangster in 2011.
+In 2021, she featured in movie Murder at Teesri Manzil 302.